searchspring-implementations/.github/profile/README.md

 ### Analyze Bundle
 Webpack is configured by default to split the code into "chunks" when dynamic imports are used.
 Sometimes it can be helpful to know which chunk contains certain components or code; this can easily be done by using Webpack's analyze tool.
 You can view this by running the `npm run analyze` script.

+## Dev Mode
+Development mode provides additional logging and prevents the caching of API responses.
+When developing locally, this will be automatically set.
+To set this mode on a live site, add a `dev` query parameter: `https://www.sellingthings.com?dev`.
+This will set a cookie that keeps development mode turned on for the site (query parameter will not be required).
+To remove development mode, set the query parameter equal to `0` or `false`: `https://www.sellingthings.com?dev=false`.

+For example, if you are on `https://www.sellingthings.com` and you wanted to test the `fix-bug` branch, you would navigate to `https://www.sellingthings.com?branch=fix-bug` after which you would see the branch preview popup showing the details of the preview.

 ## Step by Step Examples
 Generic code change: https://github.com/searchspring-implementations/.github/blob/production/CHANGES.md